damianhakert/damianhakert.github.io/source/direction/strategy/index.html.md

 Conversational development carries a conversation across functional groups through the software development lifecycle, involving gatekeepers at every step.
 By providing relevant context, a feature that is only possible with an integrated solution like GitLab, we can reduce cycle time, making it easier to diagnose problems and make decisions.

 Concretely, conversational development in GitLab means that a change can be easily followed from inception to the changes it made in performance and business metrics and feeding this information back to _all_ stakeholders _immediately_.

+Effectively, this allows cross-functional teams to collaborate effecitvely.

 ### Any Project